Ace film director Anjali Menon writes on her association with vehicles in her life and films. Smartdrive exclusive.

 As a child I remember visiting Achan’s office, sitting on his rotating chair and circling around – running through the showrooms full of the latest models of cars.
 Achan believed it is important to show one’s faith in one’s own product so every year the latest Nissan model would be our family car.
 It would be an exciting time for my brothers & I to go over the features of the car and discover new things.
 I remember fondly the 120 Y, 280 E, Cedric, Maxima, and other models of our childhood.
 He would tell us why Japanese cars are most suited for this market for the simplest reason.
 Unlike Europeans & Americans, the common man here was smaller built – more like the Japanese.
 When that factor was combined with the economically priced and easy maintenance nature of these models, it made complete sense.
 Hence it was no surprise at all when the 120Y & later Nissan Sunny became the highest selling model of the market in no time.

 Alongside I grew up with brothers who were avid collectors of Matchbox cars.
 I was quizzed about the models right through those years!
 Today when my nephew shows me the same cars and says – “Mema, do you know my father used to play with these cars?”
-I can only smile and remember how much care I took of those little gems so that my brothers could return from boarding school and play with them – often buffing them and giving some a fresh coat of paint with nail polish.
+I can only smile and remember how much care I took of those little gems so that my brothers could return from boarding school and play with them – often buffing them and giving some a fresh coat of paint with nail polish!
 Possibly my love for vintage cars & miniatures comes from those models.
 For Bangalore Days we managed to collect all the miniatures we needed but it was proving to be impossible to find a motocross bike miniature.
 Finally I turned to my miniature mentor – my brother… And resourceful as always, he found one!
+And that is what you see in the film.

 When I learnt about motocross racing I was so fascinated that it just had to be in the film.
 I love the sheer madness of flying bikes in the air!
 Those riders have real grit and live in the moment of that ride.
-The bike scenes in Bangalore Days are done without a stunt person.
+The bike scenes in Bangalore Days are done without a stuntperson.
 They were real riders on the bikes and they knew what they were doing.
 I found Dulquer & Fahadh to be similarly obsessed so we had a great time staging those.
-Santosh CS & Arvind KP, both national champions were real stars for how much they helped us with the shoot.
+Santosh CS & Aravind KP (who rode for Dulquer), both national champions were real stars for how much they helped us with the shoot.
 We shot all the practice sessions and a big part of the race on Santosh’s track Big Rock close to Bangalore.
 I am so thrilled that since then both of them have raced at Dakar Rally and grown to international stature.
 Some day I want to film the real action on those bikes.

 The Volkswagen microbus was is remembered to be the quintessential hippie van of the 70s that signified the roaming gypsy spirit of living in the moment.
 Since that is an important thought in the film, it seemed the ideal space for Joshua to find a liberated himself/ Jenny.